Skip to content

 Is there an increase in pod failures on Loop?

-There is more communication between the pod and the controller (your Loop phone) than is typical with the PDM (Insulet provided controller), which increases the load on the pod battery.
+There is more communication between the pod and the controller (your Loop phone) than is typical with the PDM (Insulet provided controller).
+This increases the load on the pod battery.
 Most people have no increase in pod failures, but there are steps to take to limit "extra pod battery use".
 Every time the Loop app requests an update of the pod state or issues a command (bolus, basal schedule, temp basal), messages are exchanged with the pod.

 • Set your correction range to be 10 to 20 mg/dL (0.5 to 1.1 mmol/L) instead of a single number